andreabellome/astra-documentation/docs/matlab/Plot and save/plotPLTS_tt.md

 - names  : cell with names of the planets.
 Default is empty.
 This is used only for putting legend to the plot.

-## OUTPUT
-- fig   : Handle to the figure created or used for plotting.

 ## PROCESS
 - If only three input arguments are provided, a new figure is opened.
 - If a fourth argument is provided, the function either uses the current